KSamardzhiev/ESX-Simulator/README.md

 # ESX-Simulator

 ***The Final Task of VMware Talent Boost Class***
+This task was the final for the VMware Talent Boost Class education course.
+Here is the full list of requirements for the project.
 Virtual Machine management system – Simple ESX simulator.

 Source code must be submitted in perforce server.
 Your task will be assessed in following categories: Correctness (validation of input parameters, proper exception handling), Coding Style (java docs, formatting, readability and naming conventions), Design (Interfaces, separations of concerns, proper model and patterns), Algorithms, Unit tests.